Search RFE/RL

 Alongside providing accurate, uncensored news and open debate in countries where a free press is threatened, RFE/RL upholds the rights of persecuted journalists and advocates for press freedom.

 Advocacy is essential to our work, and our priorities reflect our mission to promote human rights and democratic values.
-For more than 70 years, RFE/RL has defended its journalists against attempts to silence them.
+For 75 years, RFE/RL has defended its journalists against attempts to silence them.
 We continue to use advanced technological tools to circumvent censorship to ensure that our audiences can access trusted, independent reporting.

 Across RFE/RL’s broadcast region, we are witnessing the rapid proliferation of new legal frameworks to censor free expression and criminalize independent journalism, including so-called foreign agent laws and disinformation bills.
 We are partnering with human rights defenders to push back against this dangerous trend and protect press freedom.